research-camp/hacking-computer-memory/README.md

 <h1 align="center">
 Hacking computer memory with C, But how?
+(Buffer overflow attack)
 </h1>

 Access to other parts of memory with C programming language.
 How does C programming language allows us to